wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 uid                 [ultimate] John Doe &LT;john_doe+github@gmail.com>
    </pre>

+1. Plug in your Yubikey if the command response above has a line like this:

+   <pre>    Card serial no. = 0006 16252890</pre>

-1. Construct a variable by typing and pasting:
+1. Construct a variable by typing definitions of values to be used in commands:

-   <pre><strong>SIGNING="62C414BA89BFBE52"</strong></pre>
+   <pre><strong>SIGNING="62C414BA89BFBE52"
+ENCRYPTED_FILE="credentials.gpg"
+SOURCE_FILE="credentials"</strong></pre>

+   PROTIP: Defining variables allows copy and paste of the complex command below, easier than constructing it piecemeal.
+   This also eliminates typos when the same values are specified in several commands.

-1. Create a signed file by triple-clicking this command and copy to Clipboard the command to encrypt file "credentials" and output file "credentials.gpg":
+1. Construct a command to create a signed file by triple-clicking this command to copy to Clipboard the command to encrypt file "credentials" and output file "credentials.gpg":

-   <pre><strong>gpg --detach-sign --sign-with "$SIGNING" -o credentials.gpg  credentials
+   <pre><strong>gpg --detach-sign --sign-with "$SIGNING" -o "${ENCRYPTED_FILE}"  "${SOURCE_FILE}"
    </strong></pre>

    <tt>\-\-detach-sign</tt> requests a detached signature to be generated.